fredjaya/gtdb_trees/2306_nitrospinota/README.md

 Second pass:
 - [x] Run estimation on pruned (pre-treeshrinked) tree
 	- Doesn't apply to this subset because no shrinking occurred
+- [ ] Run separate testing on nitrospinota
 - [ ] Run constrained estimation on treeshrinked tree
 - [ ] Fix RHAS on subset with LG only
 - [ ] Add option to run test in a single command `-mset`